A road named Ngee Heng

 The site for Wisma Maria was once occupied by two blocks of single-story terrace houses while an adjacent row of shophouses was demolished and Menara Landmark was built on its site.

-At that time there was a large roundabout behind Jalan Ngee Heng where the roads led off to Jalan Tebrau, Jalan Wong Ah Fook and the road now renamed Jalan Tun Abdul Razak to the former causeway checkpoint into Singapore.
+At that time there was a large roundabout behind Jalan Ngee Heng where the roads led off to Jalan Tebrau, Jalan Wong Ah Fook and the road now renamed Jalan Tun Abdul Razak that led to the former causeway checkpoint into Singapore.

 Road sign at Jalan Ngee Heng

-“The Alec Bus Company had a route that passed through Jalan Ngee Heng and I remember catching a bus to work from the bus-stop in front of No. 163 and paid only RM0.05 sen for one-way,” said Polly Ng, who used to live with her family at No.154 and commuted by bus to work at Universal Pharmacy in Jalan Ibrahim.
+“The Alec Bus Company had a route that passed through Jalan Ngee Heng and I remember catching a bus to work from the bus-stop in front of No. 163 and paid only RM0.05 sen for one-way,” said Polly Ng, my aunt who used to live with her family at No.154 and commuted by bus to work at Universal Pharmacy in Jalan Ibrahim.

 Former residents of Jalan Ngee Heng agree that the road has transformed beyond recognition today because the home where Alexander’s grandparents lived was demolished and replaced by Wisma Maria while the site for No.154 is now part of Jalan Tun Abdul Razak.

-Entrance to DoubleTree by Hilton JB with One63, a
+Entrance to DoubleTree by Hilton JB stands

 When Wisma Maria opened as a medical specialist centre, some of the old shops opposite were leased out to new businesses like restaurants and medical laboratories to serve the needs of patients and their families.